HISTORY AND PURPOSE

 Each grant applicant must be a nonprofit volunteer organization serving the greater Baton Rouge area and must demonstrate that it manages its operations efficiently.
 The proposal must show how the project furthers the objective of the Foundation's Worthy Cause Program and that the proposed project can achieve its expected results.
 At the conclusion of the funded project, the Foundation requires each applicant who received a grant to submit both financial and narrative reports on the use of its grant and the impact that the grant may have had on the community it serves.

-For clarification or additional information, you may contact Greg Edwards at email@example.com or by phone or text at 225-921-1362.
+For clarification or additional information, you may contact Renee Chatelain at email@example.com.
 Applications submitted in any form other than electronic will not be considered.